Adambean/gitlab-ce-ldap-sync/README.md

 The encryption protocol.

 * "none" for unencrypted connections, usually port 389.
-(Generally only safe to use with "localhost".)
+(Generally only safe to use with "localhost" or a very tightly controlled link between this tool and the LDAP server.)
 * "tls" for **explicit** SSL/TLS connections, usually on port 389.
 (Often called "STARTTLS".)
 * "ssl" for **implicit** SSL/TLS connections, usually on port 636.
 (Often called "LDAPS".)